CDL-Quantum/CohortProject_2020/Project_3_Franck_Condon_Factors/README.md

 **Task 3:**
 In this task we introduce yet another sophisticated technical tool, Gaussia Boson Sampler (GBS) - a photonic special-purpose sampling device by Xanadu programmed via their Strawberryfields software framework.
 GBS tackles the problem from a completely different viewpoint than the tool in the previous task.
 We investigate the properties of the V<sub>3</sub> molecule with this tool and verify that the results are in line with the results produced by the tool in the previous task.
 One important advantage of this new tool compared to the previous one is that it runs significantly faster for large molecules, and enables theoretical investigation of a few molecules, which are very time consuming and difficult with the previous tool.
 The investigations are visualized in our [Task3 jupyter notebook](./Task3.ipynb).

+As part of this Task 3, we tried to utilize the Xanadu X8 quantum processor for GBS by modifying the function sample.py from as [sampleX.py](./sampleX.py) more details are in the Google Colab [Task123+more Jupiter notebook] (./Task123+more.ipynb).
+Unfortunately, we were not able to successfully run on X8 due to "CircuitError: The operation Sgate cannot be used with the target 'X8_01'" which we didn't have time to resolve.

 # Challenges